tic30/tic30.github.io/README.md

 ### Run
 ---
-This is a React webapp, you need `node 14` to run it.
+This is a React webapp written in TypeScript.
+You need `node 14` to run it.
 Start up local dev server with

 ```
-git checkout react-refactor
+git checkout ts-refactor
 npm install
 npm start
 ```